algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ```

 ##### *re-used code*

 For the sake of simplicity, a large part of the existing GPS interface will be reused as is or with very little direct modification.
-Notably replacing the macro and global variable with private variable and putting all the GPS related function in the GPS class.
-The ISR related functionality are also removed as they are either no longer relevant or handled by *freeRTOS*
+Notably replacing the macro and global variables with private variables and putting all the GPS related functions in the GPS class.
+The ISR related functionality is also removed as they are either no longer relevant or handled by *freeRTOS*

-the existing function from ``SS_05-03_anglais-batterycontrol.ino`` should be moved to GPS :
+the existing function from ``SS_05-03_anglais-batterycontrol.ino`` should be moved to GPS:

 - ``gps_setup()`` which becomes the constructor of the class.
-- ``activateGPS()`` which is called to wakeup the GPS module should be private
+- ``activateGPS()`` which is called to wake the GPS module up should be private
-- ``convertDMMtoDD()`` is used to translate GPS return into the corect format for the server. should be private
+- ``convertDMMtoDD()`` is used to translate GPS return into the correct format for the server. should be private

-The objects in this code snipet should be declared in private in the ``GPS`` class instead of as global variable as they are in the original code.
+The objects in this code snippet should be declared in private in the ``GPS`` class instead of as global variables as they are in the original code.
 ```cpp
 Adafruit_GPS GPS(&Serial1);
 #define GPS_WKUP_PIN D8
 ```

 The ``position_acquired`` and ``start_gps`` variables are removed as they are no longer relevant to the code organization.
-This means that the logic checking for them should be removed from the following snipets
+This means that the logic checking for them should be removed from the following snippets

-this code snipet from the loop becomes the ``getGPSdata()`` private function.
-Note that the ``GPS`` object in this snipet and the one after is the ``Adafruit_GPS`` class.
+this code snippet from the loop becomes the ``getGPSdata()`` private function.
+Note that the ``GPS`` object in this snippet and the one after is the ``Adafruit_GPS`` class.

 This should become the ``updateCoordinate()`` function
 ```cpp